Non-Affine Displacements Below Jamming under Athermal Quasi-Static Compression: Introduction

 Contrarily and somewhat surprisingly, the critical properties of the jamming transition below $\varphi_J$ during the AQC have not yet been fully investigated even for frictionless spherical particles.
 One of the reasons is that the quantities showing the criticality above $\varphi_J$, such as the mechanical pressure, energy, and bulk/shear modulus, are trivially zero below $\varphi_J$, and other appropriate quantities are not necessarily clear below $\varphi_J$~\cite{ohern2003}.
 The criticality below $\varphi_J$ has been mainly investigated by adding thermal fluctuation~\cite{ikeda2013dynamic,charbonneau2014fractal}, introducing a moving tracer~\cite{drocco2005}, considering self-propelled particles~\cite{liao2018criticality}, or quenching from random initial configurations~\cite{ikeda2020univ,nishikawa2020relaxation}.
 In particular, extensive work has been conducted on shear-driven systems~\cite{marty2005subdiffusion,olsson2007critical, hatano2008scaling,heussinger2009,lerner2012unified,kawasaki2015,olsson2019dimension}.
-However, it would be more desirable if one can directly extract the criticality from the configurations during the AQC, without adding thermal fluctuations and external forces.
-A promising study in this direction has been done by Shen \textit{et al.}~\cite{shen2012}, where it was showed that several physical quantities, such as the displacements of the particle positions, exhibit the rapid increase just below $\varphi_J$.
+However, it would be more desirable if one can directly extract the criticality from the configurations during the AQC.
+A promising study in this direction has been done by Shen \textit{et al.}~\cite{shen2012}.
+They observed a rapid increase of several physical quantities, such as the displacements of the particle positions, just below $\varphi_J$.
 However, the critical exponent below $\varphi_J$ under the AQC has not been calculated yet.